The Importance of Being Earnest

 Sat 24 Feb 2018

-The Grand Opera House is delighted to welcome The Importance of Being Earnest by the master of comedy Oscar Wilde this February in a wonderfully witty, deliciously decadent and classic revival.
+The Importance Being Earnest by the master of comedy Oscar Wilde, makes a welcome return to Belfast in this wonderfully witty, deliciously decadent and classic revival from The Original Theatre Company.

 Age recommendation: 8 years +